provsalt/wagmi-autobond/README.md

 ## Wagmi Autobond
 Automatically stake all your wagmi bonds just before rebase

+This program is compatible with most of other rebase tokens.
+However it will require you to change the contract addresses in brownie-config,yaml.
+Here is a list of compatible rebase tokens that I've checked.

+Wonderland, Snowbank, OneDao

+PSA; Please set the minimum amount on high gas networks as it'll cost you quite alot of fee's if you don't

 ### Instructions

 1. Download [brownie](https://github.com/eth-brownie/brownie), Use pip instead of pipx